This blog may contain affiliate links. Read our disclosure policy for more info.

 Renting a tuk-tuk in Sri Lanka is fast becoming a very popular way to travel this rather small, but beautiful island nation.

 When I first started researching Sri Lanka we came across a blog that mentioned renting a tuk-tuk for the trip.

 To us, renting a tuk-tuk sounded crazy at first, but as we looked into it more we realized that it was actually going to be the best way to travel Sri Lanka.
 So we did it!

-Looking back now, it was the best decision we ever made and we would do it again in a heartbeat.
+Looking back now, it was one of the best things we did in Sri Lanka and we would do it again in a heartbeat.
 Renting a tuk-tuk in Sri Lanka is by far the best way to travel Sri Lanka.

 But how was it?
 Was it crazy?
 Was it scary?
 Was it fun?